gunthercox/ChatterBot/docs/logic/create-a-logic-adapter.rst

 =========================

-In some cases, it is useful to have a logic adapter that can interact with an external service or api in order to complete it's task.
+In some cases, it is useful to have a logic adapter that can interact with an external service or api in order to complete its task.
 Here is an example that demonstrates how this could be done.
 For this example we will use a fictitious API endpoint that returns the current temperature.

 .. code-block:: python